You have an online business, and now you’re ready to build an email list.

 If you have an ecommerce store, you have a great opportunity to ask for your customer’s email address during the checkout process.

 If you’re not collecting your customer’s email addresses, you’re missing an opportunity to get in front of a highly engaged portion of your market.

 Think about it — they’re already going through the motions to purchase something from you.
-Chances are, they would also like to know about discounts, new products and updates through your email list.
+Chances are, they’d also like to know about discounts, new products, and updates through your email list.

-You can include a checkbox so your customer is giving you permission to email them, or just let them know in your call to action what they’ll receive when they enter their email addresses.
+You can use a checkbox so your customer can give you permission to email them, or you can let them know in your call to action what they’ll receive when they enter their email.

 Ah, good ol’ fashioned bribery.

 Luckily, this strategy is ethical bribery, and it’s really effective.
 Instead of creating an opt-in offer (or maybe in tandem!), offer a discount or coupon code in exchange for the visitor’s email address.